“Daddy,” my daughter asked me from the backseat of the car, “Who do you look like?”

 After a warm water rinse followed by a splash of witch hazel, I applied some aftershave moisturizer, rinsed out my brush and razor, and then placed them back on their stand to dry.
 Then, after I brushed my teeth and flossed, I took a small and very expensive vial out of the medicine cabinet to perform my last task of the night – undereye cream to get rid of the dark circles under my eyes.
 Looking at my shaving stand and the manly creams, soaps, hair sprays, pomade, and unguents on the bathroom shelf, I realized I take up more toiletry real-estate than my wife and daughter combined.
 “Vanity of vanities, says Qoheleth.”
 I murmured.

 After washing soap and whisker remnants down the drain, I toweled off the sink and then looked at myself in the mirror.
 Who do I look like?
 My wife is secretly hot for Daniel Craig and, though he’s only a month older than me, I know it’d be laughable to compare myself to him.
 Thank goodness Annie decided to marry moi but, if Danny gets divorced, I might be in trouble.
 No, I don’t look like anyone famous, but then again someone told me I looked forty-five just last week.
-I’d have been flattered if that person was – oh, how can I put it politely – certifiably off their rocker.
+I’d have been flattered if that person wasn’t – oh, how can I put it politely – certifiably off their rocker.
 Nope, I look like someone’s husband, father, brother, uncle, godparent and friend.
 I am what I am and that will have to be enough.